 You’ll find solar panels in a variety of wattages.
 Watts are the main measure of a solar panel, along with nominal voltage.
 For a rough idea of how many watts of solar panels you will need for your home, start by dividing your electrical usage (in Watt-hours per day) by the solar insolation in your area (using the insolation map linked above).
-Bump that number up by 30-50% (to cover system inefficiencies) and you’ll have an idea of the number of Watts of solar panels total you will need.
+Bump that number up by 30-50% (to cover system inefficiencies), and you’ll have an idea of the number of Watts of solar panels total you will need.
 If that number is more than 1000 Watts, you are talking about $4K to $8K or more for the solar electric system.
-(Could we take this opportunity to mention the importance of energy efficiency again?!)
-If you could still use a little help with the math, please give us a call at 877-878-4060 and tell us how much electricity you are trying to produce (in kwh/month or Watt-hours/ day) and your location, and we’ll help get you started.
+(Could we take this opportunity to mention the importance of improving energy efficiency at home again?!)
+If you could still use a little help with the math, please give us a call at 877-878-4060 and tell us how much electricity you are trying to produce (in kWh/month or Watt-hours/ day) and your location, and we’ll help get you started.

 What Types of Solar Panels Are There?

-Solar Energy for Home Heating & Cooling
+Can I Use Solar Energy for Home Heating & Cooling?